 The total project cost is $161.6 million, including $1.6 million from Ohio State Energy Partners.
 Ohio State is seeking board approval for the remaining design and construction cost of $146.6 million.
 Private fundraising is expected to support about $50 million of the cost of the project.

 Pending approval by the trustees, construction will begin in June and include work to enhance roadway and pedestrian access.
-The facilities are expected to open in December 2021.

 The Arts District is part of the long-term vision to open Ohio State’s front door to the heart of the University District at 15th Avenue and High Street.